-Not required for AFCS, but selected by FSM Group, included some of Varec's other products.
-The new tank gauging communication interface, the 8810 RTU, replaced the legacy 8130 RTU.
-More powerful than its predecessor, the 8810 RTU is Ethernet-enabled, uses the OPC Unified Architecture (UA) communication server, and supports up to six modules, 24 channels, and 400 tanks.
-The existing Enraf 854 Servo Gauges were replaced with NMS81 Servo Gauges.
+FSM Group also selected some of Varec's other products, which are not required for AFCS.
+The new tank gauging communication interface - the 8810 RTU - replaced the legacy 8130 RTU.
+The interface is Ethernet-enabled, uses the OPC Unified Architecture (UA) communication server, and supports up to six modules, 24 channels and 400 tanks.
+The existing servo gauges were replaced with NMS81 Servo Gauges.
 This device upgrade was not a part of the original project, but FSM Group decided to make the change during the project to eliminate performance issues and ensure long-term technology compatibility with the other enhancements.
 Lastly, the facility's FuelsManager Inventory Management, Accounting and Movement Tracking modules were also upgraded as a part of the technology refresh to the latest operating systems.